 Strong Passwords and Data Encryption

-For all the buzz surrounding cloud computing, some companies are still not buying in.
+For all the concerns and buzz surrounding cloud computing, some companies are still not buying in.
 The benefits that come from using the cloud are already well documented, and while adoption rates have risen in recent years, a number of organizations remain opposed to the idea.
 There is no single reason for this reluctance, but much of their hesitation is motivated by fear of what is cloud computing and how it could negatively affect their companies.
 Some of these fears can be easily addressed, however, and eventually overcome.
 If your business is still unsure about moving to the cloud, here are some reasons for you to consider that will hopefully set your mind at ease.

 1. Cloud Security is Better Than Ever